The UK DVDs from Network

 On VCI's earlier DVD release of this series, I noticed (at least) two changes had been made to episodes6, presumably as a result of difficult or expensive music clearances.
 I am pleased to say that Network's release is not compromised in this manner and all the episodes seem to be as originally transmitted.

 Admittedly, there is very little relevant ancillary material to Thomas & Sarah in the vaults, but a little digging would have yielded a couple of Alderton/Collins items with a bit more relevance to Thomas & Sarah (or, at least, Upstairs, Downstairs).
-For example, Dennis Norden's It'll Be Alright On The Night used (at least one, but probably more) outtakes from T&S. Also, there was a brief item which featured Alderton and Collins (with a lot of their UD colleagues) shown as part of LWT's 21st birthday celebrations from 1989.
+For example, Dennis Norden's It'll Be Alright On The Night used an out-take from T&S. Also, there was a brief item which featured Alderton and Collins (with a lot of their UD colleagues) shown as part of LWT's 21st birthday celebrations from 1989.
 This is certainly not an Earth-shattering piece of television, but it does represent the only on-screen UpDown reunion the pair have been involved with since the original series ended.

-1 All episodes in the Season 4 set have original slates, LWT jingles and endcaps.
+1 All episodes in the Season Four set have original slates, LWT jingles and endcaps.

 2 From, respectively, LWT's Russell Harty Plus (tx 5/4/74) and Russell Harty (tx 18/10/74).